RaoOfPhysics/phd-starter-kit/index.md

 Depending on your field of research, you may have to deal with different amounts of data.
 There are a few aspects of working with data that you should be aware of, which I've covered here.

+### Data Management and Sharing

+Your data are possibly your most valuable asset during your research, not just for you but for your entire field of study and beyond.
+And learning how to manage these data is an invaluable skill to add to your arsenal.
+Before you are allowed to begin your data collection, your university or department may require you to formulate a [data-management plan (or DMP)](https://en.wikipedia.org/wiki/Data_management_plan).
+Essentially, a DMP is meant to address questions about the nature of the data being collected, how and where they will be stored, what analyses will be run on them, how the data will be made available (if at all) after your own research is complete and so forth.

+Two excellent resources for crafting your DMP are the US-centric [DMPTool](https://dmptool.org/) and the UK-focused [DMPonline](https://dmponline.dcc.ac.uk/), which also comes with [a fantastic checklist](http://www.dcc.ac.uk/resources/data-management-plans/checklist).

+You may also be required by your funders to make your research data available [openly](https://en.wikipedia.org/wiki/Open_science_data).
+I won't go into great detail regarding Open Data, but I will point you to [this excellent page](http://sparcopen.org/open-data/) by the Scholarly Publishing and Academic Resources Coalition (SPARC), which serves as a valuable entry point to learn more about the motivations and means for making one's data open.

 ### Anonymity

 If your research involves human subjects, you may have to make an application for ethics approval from your university (and possibly any organisation(s) involved).